 Bodner: Definitely.
 Our mobile devices are simply an extension of our office environment.
 Especially since there is a tendency to carry one device, we are exposing sensitive data to an environment that is also used for Facebook, watching Netflix, or shopping.

-Parisi: Mobile device management (MDM) solutions do a pretty good job at this.
+Parisi: Mobile device management (MDM) solutions do this pretty well.
 I am not sure that “awareness” is the issue.
 It really is in the eye of the beholder.
-We work with our clients to tell them about the importance of patching mobile devices, but most aren’t concerned.
+We communicate with our clients about the importance of patching mobile devices, but most aren’t concerned.

 What challenges still exist with patch management?